timcera/wdmtoolbox/README.rst

 Installation
 ============
-Should be as easy as running ``easy_install wdmtoolbox`` or ``pip install wdmtoolbox``` at any command line.
+On Windows should be as easy as running ``easy_install wdmtoolbox`` in a command shell window.
+On Linux (and maybe even Mac OSX?) you could use either ``pip install wdmtoolbox`` or ``easy_install wdmtoolbox`` at any terminal that has access to gfortran and of course your Python interpreter.
 Not sure on Windows whether this will bring in pandas but as mentioned above, if you start with Python(x,y) then you won't have a problem.

 The wdmtoolbox script is actually made up of two parts, 'wdmtoolbox' module which handles all command line interaction and 'wdmutil.py' which is a library of functions that 'wdmtoolbox' uses.
 This means that you can write your own scripts to access WDM files by importing the functionality from 'wdmutil.py'.

 Usage - Command Line
 ====================